Tensor and Matrix Low-Rank Value-Function Approximation in Reinforcement Learning: Numerical experiments

 In this experiment, the original tensor is the one obtained via $Q$-learning and the approximation is the PARAFAC decomposition.
 The results are shown in Fig. \ref{fig:example_q_learning_tensor} and the patterns observed are consistent.
 While the error decreases as the rank increases, most of the energy is concentrated in the first factors, so that relatively low-rank approximations of the $Q$-tensor are close (in a Frobenius sense) to the original values estimated by $Q$-learning.

 So far, we have shown that low-rank approximations of the SA-VF can be expected to be similar to their full-rank counterparts.
 However, in most cases the interest in not in the SA-VF itself, but in the policy (actions) inferred from it.
 Hence, a natural question is whether the policies induced by the low-rank SA-VF approximation lead to high rewards.
 With this question in mind, we test the policies obtained from the truncated SVD of $\hbQ$ in various environments.
 We measure the Normalized Cumulative Reward Error $\mathrm{NCRE}=(r - \hat{r})\big/ r$, where $r$ denotes the cumulative reward obtained using the original policy, and $\hat{r}$ the cumulative reward obtained using the policy inferred from the truncated SVD.
-The results, reported in Fig. \ref{fig:example_q_reward}, confirm that the reward obtained using the low-rank induced policies is indeed close to the reward obtained using the original policies, providing additional support for our approach.
+The results, reported in Table \ref{tab:svd-error}, confirm that the reward obtained using the low-rank induced policies is indeed close to the reward obtained using the original policies.
+In four out of six scenarios, the $\mathrm{NCRE}$ error is below $1 \%$, providing additional support for our approach.